bangkit-stunting-project/MachineLearning/README.md

 - [ ] Cleaning Dataset
 - [ ] Testing Train 20 Class in Standard Colab with Transfer Learning using VGG-16 or VGG-32 or AlexNet
 - [X] Testing Object Measurement using AruCo
+- [ ] Convert Measurement to TS code in backend

 ## **References**